-If you water your hibiscus too much or plant them in poorly-draining soil, the roots may not be able to properly exchange air and nutrients.
+If you overwater your hibiscus or plant them in poorly draining soil, the roots may not be able to exchange air and nutrients properly.
 Wet soils will also increase the chances that hibiscus roots develop root rot.

 Root rot refers to multiple fungal pathogens that can cause roots to deteriorate.
 When this happens, the roots cannot take up water or nutrients nor complete gas exchange, all of which can lead to yellow leaves.

 If your soil seems constantly wet, you can decrease how much you water your plants.
 While temperature, sunlight, and soil type will impact how often you need to water, you should water when the top two inches of soil is dry to the touch.